synthesized-io/fairlens/docs/index.rst

    Saw a typo in the documentation?
 Want to improve existing functionalities?
-The contributing guidelines will guide you through the process of improving *FairLens*.
+The contributing guidelines will guide you through the process of improving FairLens.

    +++